abhigit812/abhigit812/README.md

 Hi there! 👋
-I'm Abhinav Ravi, a enginnering student passionate about development.
+I'm Abhinav Ravi, a engineering student passionate about development.
 I love exploring new technologies and collaborating on open-source projects.

 🌱 Currently learning Tailwind CSS to enhance my expertise in it.